rjb7731/LegalAdminAutomation/README.md

 EmailAdder - Simple tool to save emails into the CMS.

 PrintAll - Send all Pdf's to the printer within a specific file.

+Xeroxscanfind - Find all scaned images sent from a Xerox Printer within outlook